 3. Avoid the larger wildlife, most of which will eat you if it finds you.
 There are a stunning number of apex predators in the multiverse, so many it makes you wonder how sentient life ever evolved here.
 Avoid open spaces, watch your back at every turn, and basically don’t relax until you can find friendly sentient life.

 4. Also, don’t trust your previous understanding of how nature works.
 Even familiar looking creatures might work completely differently, depending on where you landed.
 Watch animals closely before approaching, looking for unexpected fangs, wings, and other oddities.
 Avoid corpses, which might not be completely dead.
 Try to figure out which plantlife is sentient and which isn’t before gathering firewood or building a shelter.
 In fact, you should probably ask every branch and stone for permission before picking it up, just in case.

 5. If you have to live in the wilderness for a bit, trust plains or islands over forests or mountains, and forests or mountains over swamps.
 Avoid swamps at all costs.
 Plains and island creatures (white and blue creatures) tend to be a bit friendlier to innocents.

 7. Make sure you know the language before you head to a large city.
-You might find you know the language right away, but you might not know why.
+You might find you know the language right away, and you might not know why.
 There’s no lore explanation for this, but every plane seems to speak the same language despite thousands of years of history and very little cultural sharing.
-The answer, of course, is because of magical influence between the planes, so my best estimate is if you don’t know the language right away you will probably be able to pick it really quick.
+The answer, of course, is because of magical influence between the planes, so my best estimate is if you don’t know the language right away you will probably be able to pick it up really quick.